Training Programs

 Postgraduate Mental Health Counseling Fellowship

 CAS offers a two-year Postgraduate Mental Health Counseling Fellowship in relational psychodynamic and attachment-based psychotherapy approaches.
 Applications will be accepted and offers will be presented on a rolling basis until all positions are filled.
-We anticipate three open positions for the 2026-2028 Fellowship.
+We anticipate up to three open positions for the 2026-2028 Fellowship.
 The Fellowship will start the week of August 24th with a required orientation and initial supervision meetings.
 Full programming will start on September 1, 2026.
+Application will be accepted starting January 1st with an application deadline of March 1st.
+Interviews will be scheduled and offers will be presented on a rolling basis, so it is possible that all positions will be filled prior to March 1st.
 Applicants must attain an MA or MS in Mental Health Counseling from a graduate program that meets the Education Requirements of the Massachusetts Board of Allied Mental Health and Human Services Professions for licensure as a Mental Health Counselor by the Fellowship start date.
 Applicants must also meet the Pre-Master’s Degree Experience Requirements of the Massachusetts Board of Allied Mental Health and Human Services Professions for licensure as a Mental Health Counselor by the Fellowship start date.
-See the Postgraduate Mental Health Counseling Fellowship Brochure for additional information, including salary, benefits, and application requirements.
+See the Postgraduate Mental Health Counseling Fellowship Brochure for additional information, including salary, benefits, and application requirements.Â

 Training Team